CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 In this project, you are given code for:

-* A library for loading/reading standard Alias/Wavefront `.obj` format mesh files and converting them to OpenGL style VBOs/IBOs
+* A library for loading/reading standard Alias/Wavefront `.obj` format mesh files and converting them to OpenGL-style vertex and index buffers
 * A suggested order of kernels with which to implement the graphics pipeline
-* Working code for CUDA-GL interop
+* CUDA-GL interop

 You will need to implement the following features/pipeline stages:

 * Vertex shading.
 * (Vertex shader) perspective transformation.
-* Primitive assembly with support for triangle VBOs/IBOs.
+* Primitive assembly with support for triangle vertex and index buffers.
 * Rasterization: **either** a scanline or a tiled approach.
 * Fragment shading.
 * A depth buffer for storing and depth testing fragments.